Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Using AWS CLI

-01 Run describe-cache-clusters command (OSX/Linux/UNIX) using custom query filters based on JMESPath query language (integrated by AWS CLI), to list the names of all ElastiCache Memcached clusters available within the selected region:
+01 Run describe-cache-clusters command (OSX/Linux/UNIX) to list the identifier (name) of each Amazon ElastiCache cluster available in the selected AWS cloud region:

 aws elasticache describe-cache-clusters